'Six Nations return beyond expectations'

 Navidi is hoping to be given another opportunity in the tournament finale against Italy.

-Wales are looking for a second win to finish the competition after defeats against Ireland, England and France.
+Wales are looking for a second win to finish the competition on a high after defeats against Ireland, England and France.

 "I am not sure what team selection will be, but fingers crossed I will get the nod again," said Navidi.